jtsteinbach/sandbox/README.md

 With `-f` (long: `--files-only`), the archive holds just the current save's files — no history, no journal — for handing someone the code without the repository.
 Works fully offline; the encryption module is embedded in sb.

-### `sb unpack <file.sbox> [<destination>] -k <passkey> [-f]`
+### `sb unpack <file.sbox> [<destination>] -k <passkey> [-f] [-i]`

-Restores a `.sbox` archive into a fresh folder (default: the original repository name), recreating the store with private permissions and checking out its files (Section 10).
-Refuses to overwrite an existing repository.
+Restores a `.sbox` archive into a fresh folder (default: the original repository name), recreating the store with private permissions and checking out its files (Section 10). **The destination must be fresh or empty**: if it already contains *anything* — an sb repository or just plain files — unpack refuses, so a mistyped path can never silently stomp a live directory.
 A wrong pass-key or an altered archive fails cleanly and writes nothing.

+With `-i` (long: `--ignore-dir`), it **merges into an existing, non-empty destination** instead: files at the same path are overwritten with the archive's version, and everything else in the folder is left untouched.
+This is the flag for redeploying a release over a previous drop, or restoring an archive on top of a folder that already has local extras you want to keep.
+When the destination holds an sb repository, `-i` replaces its store with the archive's (stale WAL sidecars are cleaned up so the swap is safe); run `sb verify` afterward as usual.
+There is no per-file backup — files the archive overwrites are gone, so point `-i` at the right folder.

 With `-f` (long: `--files-only`), writes only the native files — no `.sb` directory is created, so the output is a plain folder of code rather than a repository (the archive's history, if present, is read in a temporary area and never kept).
 Archives that were packed with `--files-only` unpack this way automatically.